The next Fellowship class will begin in April, 2015

-The Fellowship offers a full range of instruction and experience in Forensic Odontology.
-Included topics are radiographic and photographic imaging principles and interpretation, dental identification of human remains, multiple fatality incident management for victim identification, bitemark analysis and interpretation, recognition and management of victims of abuse (child, adult, and elder, physical, sexual, and neglect), forensic autopsy, forensic anthropology, expert witness testimony, research methodology, and principles relating to the legal system.
-This Fellowship is designed for dentists who want information and practical experience in forensic dentistry that is more comprehensive than is possible during the biannual Southwest Symposium on Forensic Dentistry.
+The fellowship offers a full range of instruction and evidence-based exposure in Forensic Odontology.
+Seminar topics covered include radiographic and photographic imaging principles and interpretation, dental identification of human remains, disaster victim identification and multiple fatality incident management, bitemark interpretation, analysis and comparison, dental age estimation, recognition and case management of victims of abuse (child, adult, elder), overview of forensic anthropology, and the principles and practical aspects of relating to the legal system.
+This Fellowship is designed for dentists who seek comprehensive information related to forensic odontology.

-"Certificate of Completion of Fellowship in Forensic Odontology" issued by C.E.R.F. and the University of Texas Health Science Center- San Antonio specifying the number of hours of instruction; Hour-for-hour CE credit.
-No academic credit is offered for this Fellowship.
-Upon successful completion of this fellowship a dentist will meet the education requirement for membership in the American Academy of Forensic Sciences (AAFS) and will meet the education requirement for application for certification by the American Board of Forensic Odontology (ABFO).
+Upon successful attendance at all required seminars and completion of the mandatory research project, a certificate of completion for the fellowship will be issued by the Department of Comprehensive Dentistry at the University of Texas Health Science Center at San Antonio, specifying the scope of the program of instruction.
+Hour-for-hour CE credit will be documented but no academic credit is offered in this Fellowship.
+Upon successful completion of this fellowship, a dentist will meet the education requirements for membership in the American Academy of Forensic Sciences and the education requirement for application to the American Board of Forensic Odontology.